BenOthmenRayen/Java-GUI-Application-/README.md

 **Features**
 1-User Management:
-User registration and login
+  -User registration and login
-Admin login with special privileges
+  -Admin login with special privileges

 2-For Users:
-View available cars
+  -View available cars
-Purchase a car
+  -Purchase a car

 3-For Admins:
-Add new cars to the system
+  -Add new cars to the system
-View list of registered users
+  -View list of registered users